Steelcase Leap V2 Office Chair · โ˜… 4.6 Top Pick Check price on Amazon →

 The Leap V2 wins on adjustability and capacity (400 lb vs 350 lb), and the LiveBack flexes through recline.
 The Aeron wins on breathability with the 8Z Pellicle mesh and on parts availability.
 Pick the Leap if you shift posture often, pick the Aeron if you run warm.

-No. Steelcase sells a factory-fitted headrest for an extra $185, which keeps the warranty intact.
+No. Steelcase sells a factory-fitted headrest for the price which keeps the warranty intact.
 Third-party clamp-on headrests void the warranty, so budget the official accessory in if you lean back during calls.

 The backrest has a flexible polymer spine that mimics the natural curve of a human back.
 As you lean forward to type or back to think, the back contour changes shape with you rather than staying fixed.
 In showroom testing, the difference is most noticeable in the upper back, the chair stays in contact with the shoulder blades through the full recline arc.